phun-ky/phun-ky.github.io/_posts/2015-09-09-trusted-data.md

 ### Interpretation of data

 When we observe or collect data, we also process it.
 A part of the process is the interpretation of data.
-We interpret the data from our own perspective.
-Our own unique understanding of things are the basics of that perspective and how we interpret data.
+We try to figure out the meaning of the data from our own unique understanding.
+This is the basis of that perspective and how we interpret data.

 > A programmer is going to the grocery store and his wife tells him, "Buy a gallon of milk, and if there are eggs, buy a dozen."
 So the programmer goes, buys everything, and drives back to his house.
 Upon arrival, his wife angrily asks him, "Why did you get 13 gallons of milk?"
 The programmer says, "There were eggs!"
 >